Words by Julienne du Toit

 The Karoo produces 13 million kg of South Africa’s 44 million kg of wool.
 It also produces all of South Africa’s 2.3 million kg of mohair – around 50% of the world’s production – from some 668 000 angora goats.

 There is irrigation agriculture along the Orange, Great Fish and Sundays Rivers, and crops here include maize, lucerne, fruit and nut trees, grapes and wheat.

 It is roughly divided into three main areas – the Great Karoo (also called the Nama Karoo), which shades into the Grassy or False Karoo in the east; the fertile Little Karoo (also called Klein Karoo) and the Succulent Karoo (sometimes referred to as Namaqualand), notable for its very high plant biodiversity.

 In fact the Succulent Karoo is recognised by Conservation International as one of only two arid zone biodiversity hotspots in the world.

-The Karoo’s biodiversity (which includes very high endemic reptile numbers) is protected by seven national parks: Mountain Zebra near Cradock, Camdeboo near Graaff-Reinet, Karoo National Park near Beaufort West, Tankwa Karoo near Calvinia, Namaqua near Kamieskroon, Richtersveld north of Springbok, and Mokala National Park near Kimberley.
+The Karoo’s biodiversity (which includes very high endemic reptile numbers) is protected by private game reserves, several provincial parks and seven national parks: Mountain Zebra near Cradock, Camdeboo near Graaff-Reinet, Karoo National Park near Beaufort West, Tankwa Karoo near Calvinia, Namaqua near Kamieskroon, Richtersveld north of Springbok, and Mokala National Park near Kimberley.